MarlzRana/google-dsc-intro-to-dev-ws/audienceScript.md

 ## Oh-my-zsh

-### Motivation

-- Now you won't be able to see zshell yet but we are now going to add oh-my-zsh which is a zshell manager, I know a lot of managers!
-- This will help us manage our zshell instance and introduces a whole new array of cool themes and plugins so let's get it installed!

-### Technical

 - Run <code>sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"</code>

-#### Windows Only
+  #### Windows Only:

   - Then type <code>y</code> to set zsh as your default terminal
   - Then confirm the action with your password
   - Now zshell should be configured with oh-my-zsh managing it

-## Any questions?

 ## VSCode

-### Motivation

-- VSCode is one of the most popular text editors, meaning that it helps you only write code unlike an integrated IDE which helps you both write code and do code management tasks
-- Most people like to use a VSCode instead of an IDE as IDEs are typically made for a specific language whereas a text editor like VSCode supports multiple languages in a single text editor (making it more suitable for projects with multiple languages) and is generally more lightweight making it snappier and faster

 ### Technical